 Breaking listening down into components for your child and reinforcing each component might be helpful

 However, some children with sensory challenges are not able to process information when they are doing “whole body listening” because they may have to focus so intently on what they are doing, processing visual input, and processing auditory input that they can’t focus on the actual message.

-If this applies to your child – they may actually listen better when they stand with their back turned to you, or with their head down playing with a toy or doodling.
+If this applies to your child – they may actually listen better when they stand or sit with their back turned to you, or with their head down playing with a toy or doodling.
 I call this one channel listening.

-If your child appears to be ignoring you, it’s possible they’re actually just a one channel listening.
+If your child appears to be ignoring you, it’s possible they’re actually just a one channel listener.
 Check for comprehension by asking a question about what you just said and then reward or praise your child for listening when they show comprehension.

 Barrier games are one of the ways you can practice listening skills and comprehension.

 Two or more players sit around a table with a barrier set up so they cannot see each other’s materials.
 Every player will have the exact same materials in front of them.
 A binder, book, or bristol board makes a quick and easy barrier.